esotericfoundation/haxball-server/README.md

 <h1 align="center">Haxball Server</h1>

+> A fully functional project with a pre-prepared discord bot and haxball utilities to play haxball.

 <h3 align="center">Haxball Server is a feature-rich and stable headless server utility for Haxball.</h3>

 <h4 align="center"> This is a discord bot commission for a customer.
 If you are interested in a custom discord bot commission, visit my site at https://ko-fi.com/rolypolyvole.
 This commission was built upon the original version https://github.com/gabrielbrunop/haxball-server, which was outdated.</h4>